 Nature amidst history

 The Frontenpark is filled with remnants of historical fortifications and the industrial past.
 Fortifications, casemates, but also railway yards and stretches of rails with sleepers.
-These are ideal for plants and animals with all their cracks, grooves and holes.
+With all their cracks, grooves and holes these are ideal for plants and animals .
 In both the Hoge and Lage Fronten, native plants such as (among others) knotweed, small scabious, wild marjoram and the small pimpernel thrive.
 Beavers and swans have nestled in the Lage Fronten, just like the wall lizard, which is unique to the Netherlands.
 But other animal species such as slow worms, bats, common kingfishers, butterflies and foxes also feel at ease in the rough and rugged environment of the Frontenpark.

 Management with care

 The CNME cuts and prunes the Frontenpark with care.
-Flowers remain in place until they have spread their seeds.
+Flowers wither and are only cut after spreading their seeds.
 Sheep are also put to good use wherever possible.
-Seeds will stick to the sheep's fleece and will then be spread further.
+Seeds stick to the sheep's fleece while grazing and are thus spread further.
 The result of this careful management is already visible in the Hoge Fronten.
-In the Lage Fronten this will be a while, because during the years of construction of the new Noorderbrug route, maintenance had to be scaled down.
+In the Lage Fronten this take a while, because during the years of construction of the new Noorderbrug route, maintenance had to be scaled down.
 The aim of the CNME is to further increase biodiversity in the Lage Fronten in the years to come.

 Strolling along natural hiking trails

 Tightly beaten hiking trails do not fit in with the Frontenpark.
 Hikers wander along natural hiking trails that are during summer months lined with blossoming field flowers and vicious thistles.
 Beavers contribute to maintenance in their own way, but remain virtually invisible.
 Only their artful gnawing works proves that they regard the Frontenpark to be their permanent residence.
 Swans that raise their young in the Frontenpark are very much present.
-Father, mother and young spend during the summer most of their time in the shallow and cool water, but from time to time the swans run into hikers.
-And if it's up to the CNME, nothing will change it is precisely these encounters with wild animals that makes hiking in the Frontenpark a special treat.
+Father, mother and young spend during the summer most of their time in the shallow and cool water, but from time to time the swans run into passers-by.
+And if it's up to the CNME, this will not change.
+These encounters with wild animals make walking in the Frontenpark a special treat.

 Do's and don'ts